AuReMe/mpwt/README.rst

     │   └── species_3.gbk
     ..

 Pathway-Tools will run on each genbank file.
-It will create an output folder containing all the result files from the PathoLogic inference for each species.
+It will create an output folder inside the folder containing all the result files from the PathoLogic inference for each species.
+You can also choose another output folder.

 Command Line Example
 ~~~~~~~~~~~~~~~~~~~~